jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 05
 Broken Function
 Level Authorization
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 120
 But in the context of Automotive and Smart Mobility ecosystems, IT\-based API security like OWASP, is not enough.
-IT\-based security solutions focus on transactions, permissions, volumes, values, and payload correctnessoften ignoring the contextual state of mobility assets, their physical behavior on the road and safety impact.
+IT\-based security solutions focus on transactions, permissions, volumes, values, and payload correctness—often ignoring the contextual state of mobility assets, their physical behavior on the road and safety impact.
 In addition to API traffic, extended detection should consider additional